enkash/atis/README.md

-# atis
+# ATIS
-Code to view ATIS
+Code to get ATIS of stations that publicly broadcast their weather.
+For aviation use only, and coders take no liability.